CogentRedTester/mpv-user-input/README.md

 The following options are currently available:

-    id              a string id used for storing input history and detecting duplicate requests (default: mp.get_script_name()) request_text    a string to print above the input box - use it to describe the input request default_input   text to pre-enter into the input queueable       allow request if another request with the same id is already queued
+    id              a string id used for storing input history and detecting duplicate requests (default: mp.get_script_name()) source          a string used to show the source of the request in square brackets (default: mp.get_script_name) request_text    a string to print above the input box - use it to describe the input request default_input   text to pre-enter into the input queueable       allow request if another request with the same id is already queued